odea-project/qAlgorithms/report/report.md

 which requires some further work to connect the existing code to the standardized interface.

+As of 01.07.2024, an interface exists from the qCentroids algorithm to qBinning.
+Binning now exists as a single function taking a qCentroids object as a parameter.

 An important restriction of the presented test for too strict separation is that it only detects bins where a majority of points are affected.
 It is a reasonable assumption that such cases also exist in plenty at the